-The 2018 Teen Writing Contest & Ned Vizzini Teen Writing Prize submission period has ended.
-Winners will be announced by Friday, May 18th.
+2023 Teen Writing Contest & Ned Vizzini Teen Writing Prize will accept submissions March 1-31.

 BPL's Teen Writing Contest is a chance for local teens to showcase their work in a supportive environment and to win the new Ned Vizzini Teen Writing Prize, an award to honor Ned and his literary legacy.

 If you're a teen writer from New York City, grades 6-12, you're invited to submit your poetry and prose to be judged by a panel of BPL's expert young adult librarians for creativity, style and voice.